-The BDS movement tries to emulate the 1980s campaigns against South African apartheid.
-Its supporters claim Israeli policies towards Palestinians in the Gaza Strip and West Bank are akin to South Africa’s apartheid regime, and that the same tactics used to demand apartheid be dismantled in South Africa should be employed to ostracize, marginalize and pressure Israel.
+The BDS movement aims to emulate the 1980s campaigns against South African apartheid.
+Its supporters claim that Israeli policies towards Palestinians in the Gaza Strip and West Bank is akin to the apartheid regime that existed in South Africa, and that the same tactics used to demand that apartheid be dismantled in South Africa should be employed to pressure, ostracize and marginalize Israel.

 Some supporters of BDS may genuinely believe that these efforts will encourage Israel to change policies with which they disagree.
-However, the predominant drive of the BDS campaign and its leadership is not criticism of policies; it is to demonize and delegitimize Israel.
-It is clear that the majority of BDS supporters reject a two-state solution and deny the Jewish right to self-determination and statehood in favor of supporting the right of return for Palestinian refugees and their descendants.
+However, the predominant drive of the BDS campaign and its leadership is not criticism of policies, but the demonization and delegitimization of Israel.
+BDS campaigns promote a biased and simplistic approach to the complex Israeli-Palestinian conflict, and present this dispute over territorial and nationalist claims as the fault of only one party – Israel.
+The BDS campaign does not support Israeli-Palestinian peace efforts, and rejects a two-state solution to the conflict.

-These campaigns do, however, garner publicity and potentially have a negative impact on public perceptions of Israel.
-Increasingly, BDS campaigns have become an effective way for anti-Israel activists to attract attention to their message, particularly on college campuses where BDS initiatives draw students, faculty, campus organizations and administrations into what generally becomes a highly politicized and publicized debate.
+BDS campaigns do, however, garner publicity and often have a negative impact on public perceptions of Israel.
+Increasingly, BDS campaigns are used by anti-Israel activists to attract attention to their message, particularly on college campuses where BDS initiatives draw students, faculty, campus organizations and administrations into a highly politicized and publicized debate.